The Best Compact Guitar Multi Effects Pedals

 - Weight: 0.77 lbs

 Most users and experts agree that the Zoom MultiStomp MS-50G is a high quality and high value pedal.
 But it's not just about bang per buck, because many are satisfied with the quality of its effect and amp emulations.
-Even Music Radar is convinced of its performance saying, "While not all of the sounds are going to appeal to all players, there are enough usable tones here to make this a very practical item for just about anybody who uses effects."
+Trevor Curwen on Music Radar was convinced of its performance saying, "While not all of the sounds are going to appeal to all players, there are enough usable tones here to make this a very practical item for just about anybody who uses effects."

 The Best Guitar Multi Effects Processors